 Do you think about reading ebooks and your privacy?

-But who is using your reading data?
+But who is collecting and using your reading data?

 Every ebook retailer is the answer.